JamesZBL/authmore-framework/README.md

-# reactive-security-example
+# authmore

-Reactive example with Spring Security and OAuth2
+Cross-domain authentication and authorization system with implementing for OAuth2 protocol.